 |December||14°C / 57°F||Average||Medium||😐|

 One of the biggest decisions to make when planning a trip to New Orleans is where to stay!
 This fantastic and storied city is divided into a variety of neighborhoods, each with a unique vibe.
 We’ve compiled some of the best and most memorable areas to stay in New Orleans, so take your pick and start dreaming about your weekend in New Orleans!

 As a true contender for the best place to stay in New Orleans in 3 days or more, the historic French Quarter is the oldest neighborhood in New Orleans!
-It also happens to be home to a collection of top New Orleans landmarks.
+It also happens to be home to a collection of top New Orleans landmarks, some of which have been converted into luxury vacation rentals.

 Take a stroll down Bourbon Street where vibrant nightlife spots, old-world properties, and antique shops await.
 Experience quintessential New Orleans as you visit St. Louis Cathedral in this gem of a neighborhood.